heig-vd-dai-course/heig-vd-dai-course-solutions/05-java-ios/README.md

 We always recommend using the buffered streams because they are more efficient and provide better performance even for small files.

-### Why is it more efficient than the other types of streans?
+### Why is it more efficient than the other types of streams?

 - The `BufferedInputStream` and `BufferedOutputStream` use a buffer to read and write data.
 This buffer reduces the number of system calls, which is more